A Generic Machine Learning Framework for Radio Frequency Fingerprinting: Related Work

-A large corpus of research on ML-based RFF exists in the general wireless communications community, especially for Internet of Things (IoT) and cyber security applications \cite{wu2018deep}.
-Various DL models have been adopted and tailored for RFF.
+A large corpus of research on ML-based RFF exists in the general wireless communications community, especially for IoT and cyber security applications \cite{soltanieh2020review, wu2018deep, wang2022few, abbas2024radio}.
+Various DL models have been adopted and tailored for RF fingerprinting and identification.
 For example, convolutional neural networks (CNNs) \cite{yu2019robust}, recurrent neural networks (RNNs) \cite{merchant2019enhanced}, long short-term memory (LSTMs) \cite{shen2021radio}, transformers \cite{vaswani2017attention}, generative adversarial networks (GANs) \cite{merchant2019securing}, auto-encoders (AEs) \cite{yu2019radio}, variational auto-encoders (VAEs) \cite{jiang2024radio}, amongst many others have all been applied towards RFF-based problems.
 CNNs in particular, including complex valued CNNs (CV-CNNs) \cite{kashani2024radio}, are amongst the most widely used model architectures.
 This is generally attributed to their wide availability across different ML libraries/tools and ability to capture temporal correlations in the processed RF signals.
+Next, we highlight a few key aspects associated with RFF inclusive of the nature of the downstream problem, input representations and impact of channel effects.